John McFall, Baron McFall of Alcluith: Political career

+House of Lords

-On 17 June 2010, he was created a life peer as Baron McFall of Alcluith, of Dumbarton in the County of Dunbartonshire, and was introduced in the House of Lords on 6 July 2010.
+On 17 June 2010, he was created a life peer as Baron McFall of Alcluith, of Dumbarton in Dunbartonshire, and was introduced in the House of Lords on 6 July 2010.

-He is currently the Vice-Chair of the All-Party Parliamentary Group on Overseas Development (Apgood).
+He was the Vice-Chair of the All-Party Parliamentary Group on Overseas Development (Apgood).

 In July 2016, he was appointed as Chairman of Committees of the House of Lords with effect from 1 September 2016.
 He was known as Senior Deputy Speaker while holding the office.

-In April 2021, he was elected as Lord Speaker succeeding Lord Fowler.
+In the 2021 Lord Speaker election, McFall was elected as Lord Speaker, succeeding Lord Fowler.

+In 2023 he suggested the House of Lords needs more independent, expert peers.
+Lord McFall stated he was making no direct criticism of recent peerage choices, but the upper house was in danger of becoming "out of sync" with its balance of legislators.
+McFall planned to meet Rishi Sunak to lift a cap limiting the number of new, non-party expert peers that can be created by the House of Lords Appointments Commission, currently set at a maximum of two a year.

+In October 2025, he resigned as Lord Speaker with effect from 2 February 2026.

 Other activities

-He is Chair of the Scotch Whisky and Spirits All-Party Parliamentary Group (APPG) and of the Royal Navy APPG.
+He was Chair of the Scotch Whisky and Spirits All-Party Parliamentary Group (APPG) and of the Royal Navy APPG.

 He was Chairman of Strathleven Regeneration Company and of Clydebank re-built, two development companies based in his constituency.

 He gave his backing to Dumpster Kids, a not-for-profit organisation aimed at rescuing abandoned children, in January 2011.

+Since 2023, he routinely hosts the House of Lords themed podcast Lord Speaker's Corner, which features him discussing peership and other political topics with fellow Lords in Parliament.

 Personal life

-He is married to Joan, a former teacher from Dumbarton, with four children.
+McFall's family lived in Bellsmyre, Dumbarton, where he met and married Joan Ward.
+They have three sons and a daughter.